 "They would then be able to offer discounts based on the facts that drivers with this particular driver training are a safer risk.

-Statistics suggest that one in four people killed or seriously injured in a road crash is a young driver, aged 17 to 25, or one of their passengers.
+Statistics suggest that it may well be - one in four people killed or seriously injured in a road crash is a young driver, aged 17 to 25, or one of their passengers.

 Yet drivers under the age of 25 account for only 12% of all driving licence holders, according to the ABI.

-When it comes to cheaper car insurance for younger drivers, perhaps black box technology is the way forward.
+And when it comes to cheaper car insurance for younger drivers, perhaps telematics, or "black box" technology as it is also known, is the way forward.

-It involves a small black box being installed in your car to measure speed, braking and cornering, types of road travelled on, and time of day.
+It involves a black box, about the size of a packet of playing cards, being installed in your car to measure speed, braking and cornering, types of road travelled on, and time of day.

-The data is sent to your insurer who can then adjust your car insurance premiums accordingly – downwards for responsible driving, upwards for riskier driving.
+The data is sent to your insurer who can then adjust your car insurance premiums accordingly – downwards for responsible driving, upwards for bad driving.

-This tech allows insurers to offer premiums that better reflect an individual driver’s actual risk on the road.
+So telematics allows insurers to offer premiums that reflect an individual driver’s actual risk on the road.

-It enables insurers to rely less on standard risk ratings - these result in higher premiums for all young drivers due to the increased accident risk of the entire group.
+And it enables insurers to do away with standard risk ratings - these result in higher premiums for all young drivers due to the increased accident risk of the entire group.